msacklen/VideoTranscriber/README.md

 # Video Transcriber
 A Windows desktop application that transcribes audio/video files using OpenAI's Whisper model.
 Features GPU acceleration, bilingual support (English/Finnish), and a user-friendly command-line interface.
+Built for internal use, so bugs can be expected.